-peer-reviewed research publications
+peer-reviewed research

 “George Boole and the ‘Pure Analysis’ of the Syllogism.”
 Pages 73–91 in Aristotle’s Syllogism and the Creation of Modern Logic: Between Tradition and Innovation, 1820–1930, eds.
 Lukas M. Verburgt and Matteo Cosci.
 London: Bloomsbury Academic, 2023.